-Who is a Nutrition Coach? – A person who looks after your nutrition (food basically) and helps you in achieving your goal in a certain period of time.
+Who is a Nutrition Coach? – A person who looks after your nutrition (food basically) and helps you in achieving your goal in a certain period.

-But then people ask me if do they really need a nutrition coach?
+But then people ask me – do they really need a nutrition coach?
 The answer depends on many things and situations.
 Let’s discuss.

 See, the entire internet is full of all the lessons and teachings of how to make a diet chart and how to take care of your nutrition.
 It is not some rocket science.
 If you have the patience of a few hours, you can easily make a chart for yourself.
 Even I got an article on the same: How to make a Diet Chart all by yourself

 - To fix your relationship with food: A good coach will help you to improve your relationship with food.
 If you are the ‘victim’ of hoggin food every now and then and you are not able to fix it, a coach will understand that and fix this slowly without giving you the stress of ‘dieting’.

 - If you have time constraint: The truth is, you need time to manage diet, at least for initial 10-15 days.
 To understand the measurement of scale, macros and every intake you are having.
 But sometimes, your job demands a lot.
 You don’t even get time to sleep, and at the same time, you want to fix your health.
 This is where a coach comes.
 He designs your diet as per your schedule and availability of food. (for example: if you eat in the office canteen, as a coach it is his or her responsibility to guide you about what to order from that menu)

 - If you really hate math: Diet is math.
 Basic, but it needs math.
 And few people are really not into it, and they hate calculating stuff.
 This is where the importance of coach comes, he drafts a diet chart by calculating all requirements, and you just have to follow as he says.